Cuthbert Collingwood, 1st Baron Collingwood: Death

+Legacy

 Evaluation

 Collingwood's merits as a naval officer were in many respects of the first order.
 His political judgement was remarkable and he was consulted on questions of general policy, of regulation, and even of trade.
 He was opposed to impressment and to flogging and was considered so kind and generous that he was called "father" by the common sailors.
 Nelson and Collingwood enjoyed a close friendship, from their first acquaintance in early life until Nelson's death at Trafalgar; and they are both entombed in St Paul's Cathedral.

-As Collingwood died without male issue, his barony became extinct at his death.
+Collingwood had a reputation for financial prudence and careful investment, including being careful with the spending of naval funds.

+Thackeray wrote of Collingwood's virtues stating: His heroism stirs British hearts when we recall it.
+His love, and goodness, and piety make one thrill with happy emotion.
+As one reads of him and his great comrade going into the victory with which their names are immortally connected, how the old English word comes up, and that old English feeling of what I should like to call Christian honour!

-Thackeray held that there was no better example of a virtuous Christian Knight than Collingwood.
-Dudley Pope relates an aspect of Collingwood at the beginning of chapter three of his Life in Nelson's Navy: "Captain Cuthbert Collingwood, later to become an admiral and Nelson's second in command at Trafalgar, had his home at Morpeth, in Northumberland, and when he was there on half pay or on leave he loved to walk over the hills with his dog Bounce.
+With the aim of growing trees for Britain's future, Collingwood was known for dropping acorns as he walked around the countryside.
+Dudley Pope relates an aspect of Collingwood at the beginning of chapter three of his Life in Nelson's Navy: Captain Cuthbert Collingwood, later to become an admiral and Nelson's second in command at Trafalgar, had his home at Morpeth, in Northumberland, and when he was there on half pay or on leave he loved to walk over the hills with his dog Bounce.
 He always started off with a handful of acorns in his pockets, and as he walked he would press an acorn into the soil whenever he saw a good place for an oak tree to grow.
-Some of the oaks he planted are probably still growing more than a century and a half later ready to be cut to build ships of the line at a time when nuclear submarines are patrolling the seas, because Collingwood's purpose was to make sure that the Navy would never want for oaks to build the fighting ships upon which the country's safety depended."
+Some of the oaks he planted were probably still growing more than a century and a half later ready to be cut to build ships of the line at a time when nuclear submarines are patrolling the seas, because Collingwood's purpose was to make sure that the Navy would never want for oaks to build the fighting ships upon which the country's safety depended.
 Collingwood once wrote to his wife that he'd rather his body be added to Britain's sea defences rather than given the pomp of a ceremonial burial.

 Sailor Robert Hay who served with Collingwood wrote that: "He and his dog Bounce were known to every member of the crew.
 How attentive he was to the health and comfort and happiness of his crew!
 A man who could not be happy under him, could have been happy nowhere; a look of displeasure from him was as bad as a dozen at the gangway from another man". and that: "a better seaman, a better friend to seamen - a more zealous defender of the country's rights and honour, never trod the quarterdeck."